Asthma in Teens and Adults - Symptoms

 asthma can be mild or severe.
 You may have no

-symptoms; severe, daily symptoms; or something in between.
+symptoms, severe symptoms every day, or something in between.
 How often you have

 symptoms can also change.
 Symptoms of asthma may include:

 - Wheezing, which is a whistling noise of

 varying loudness that occurs when the airways of the lungs

 - Coughing.
 This is the only symptom for some

 - Chest tightness.